 I am a home baker that works out of my kitchen.
 On February 26, 2018, Lafayette County Circuit Court Judge Duane Jorgenson provided his final order in the Kivirist et. al. v.
 WDATCP case, dealing with an exemption from licensing requirements for Wisconsin home bakers who make not-potentially hazardous baked goods.
 A "not-potentially hazardous” baked good is one that can safely remain unrefrigerated.
 For example, foods with cream filling, custard, fresh fruit, cheese or meat are potentially hazardous and are definitely not allowed as with whipped cream as a frosting.

-Although Wisconsin Cottage Food Laws state that home bakers are not subject to state licensing or inspections, Sugar Dust, LLC is ServSafe Food Protection Manager Certified, accredited by the American National Standards Institute (ANSI)-Conference for Food Protection (CFP) and the National Restaurant Association of Wisconsin.
+Although Wisconsin Cottage Food Laws state that home bakers are not subject to state licensing or inspections, many venues still do not allow a Cottage Food Law Bakery to supply food to an event.
+Please check with your venue if they will allow a vendor who is NOT operating out of a Licensed Commercial Kitchen.
+Sugar Dust, LLC however is ServSafe Certified in Food Protection Safety Protocols, accredited by the American National Standards Institute (ANSI)-Conference for Food Protection (CFP) and the National Restaurant Association of Wisconsin.

-If your venue is unclear on the fact that we can now legally sell home-baked goods, I am happy to provide them a copy of a letter written by Erica Smith, the attorney with the Institute for Justice representing the successful lawsuit lifting the ban on the sale of home baked goods.
+If your venue would like more information regarding the fact that we can now legally sell home-baked goods from an unlicensed non-commercial kitchen, I am happy to provide them a copy of a letter written by Erica Smith, the attorney with the Institute for Justice representing the successful lawsuit lifting the ban on the sale of home baked goods.
 I can also provide copies of my SafeServ Certification and proof of Liability Insurance.

 Listed below are components of the ruling that may also be helpful and can be found on the following website: